 Non-employee directors receive an annual grant of shares of Common Stock.
 There are no restrictions on the shares; however, non-employee directors are subject to ownership guidelines that require a minimum ownership and that all net shares received in connection with a stock award, after selling shares to pay all applicable taxes, be held during their tenure as a director and for one year following termination of Board service.
 The grant of shares is made in two equal installments and the number of shares issued is based on the market value of our Common Stock on the dates of grants, which are January 15 and July 15 of each year.
 In 2009, the equity grant to non-employee directors was valued at \$110,000 and each director received a grant valued at \$55,000 on each of January 15, 2009 and July 15, 2009.
-In addition to the annual grant, Mr. Pope receives a grant of shares valued at \$100,000 for his service as Non-Executive Chairman of the Board, which is also awarded in two equal installments on January 15 and July 15 of each year.
-The grant date fair value of the awards is equal to the number of shares issued times the market value of our Common Stock on that date; there are no assumptions used in the valuation of shares.
+In addition to the annual grant, Mr. Pope receives a grant of shares value at \$100,000 for his service as Non-Executive Chairman of the Board, which is also awarded in two equal installments on January 15 deach year.
+The grant date fair value of our Common Stock on that date; there are no assumptions used in the valuation of shares.